fipro78/osgi-jakartars/tutorials/cracin_your_osgi_application.md

 - For OpenJ9 using the `CRIUSupport` API in [OpenJ9 resource handling](#openj9-resource-handling)

 __*Note:*__
 For the OSGi Jakarta-RS Whiteboard I have [created a pull request](https://github.com/osgi/jakartarest-osgi/pull/45) to add CRaC support.
+The review is in progress.
+Until it is merged and a new version with CRaC support is published, you need to handle the open socket in the Jetty yourself, as described in the sections linked above.

 __*Note:*__
 Other frameworks like Micronaut, Spring Boot and Quarkus also provide CRaC support.
 At the end of this blog post you will find some links to the corresponding resources.